-Anniversary Update was one of the most anticipated updates for Windows 10.
+April 2018 update was one of the most anticipated updates for Windows 10.
 This is a huge update that touches every corner of the operating system.
-It includes many, and more changes than the November 2015 update did.
-Anniversary update comes with lots of improvements and lots of new features but unfortunately this update brought many stability issues like windows 10 keeps crashing and restarting, windows 10 keeps freezing and not responding after Anniversary Update for long time for users.
-If you’re having windows 10 keeps freezing and not responding, windows 10 keeps crashing and restarting itself you are right place for the solution.
+It includes many and more changes than the Previous update did.
+April 2018 update comes with lots of improvements and lots of new features but unfortunately, this update brought many stability issues like windows 10 keeps crashing and restarting, Windows 10 keeps freezing and not responding after April 2018 update for long time for users.
+If you’re having windows 10 keeps freezing and not responding, windows 10 keeps crashing and restarting itself you are the right place for the solution.

 Some Windows 10 users are reporting a random freezing issue after installing Microsoft’s new Anniversary Update.
 The bug sometimes causes elements of the operating system to crash or even the whole system.
 Many users are facing windows 10 keeps freezing and not responding or computer crashes with blue screen issues as soon as their PC boots after finishing the update process.
 The main reason behind the issue is supposed to be the internal Windows update.
 Users who have updated using the automatic update system in Windows 10 are facing system freeze issues.